Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 #### Chart Observer
 I initially follow a similar process to the Hardcore Sharer, landing on index.html and taking a moment to explore the homepage.
 I then go to the charts page by clicking the link in the nav.
 I explore the charts for a few moments by clicking the ‘Next’ and ‘Previous’ buttons.
 I then decide to change the decade filter and take a look at the tracks from the 1990s.
 I can see the top track changes, and I recognise both it and other tracks as being from the 90s.
 I am able to change the decade to the 70s and 80s in the same way.
 I spot a track I like and click the Like button.

-At this point I realised that there is was feedback from the app that a Like was successful.
+At this point I realised that there is no feedback from the app that a Like was successful.
 It could be apparent to the user anyway, especially if a track which previously had 1 Like now has 2, but this requires reliance on the user’s memory and attention, and also relies on the track not ending up in a different pagination as a result of the user’s Like, meaning it will not be part of 5 tracks the user is currently viewing.

 I decided to use Flask’s messaging framework to feedback to the user that a track was Liked, to avoid any confusion.
 This message simply thanks the user for voting.